 I'm not a guy with answers.
-I barely understand the question most times.
+I barely understand the question.
 Right?
 I don't know what you're going to get out of me.

 Is that thing on?

 So, anyway, the guy was my roommate on the 4th floor.
 That's what we called it.
 Well, I called it.
 The mental ward, the crazy bin, the loony house, what-have-you.
-I was in there for depression, of course, which you can see clearly by these shallow cuts' scars across the arm and a few deep ones.
-They call the shallow ones "hesitation" marks, but for me some of them are just scars from my cat.
-I do have a cat.
+I was in there for depression, of course, which you can see clearly by the cuts and chart there.
+They call the shallow cuts ones "hesitation" marks, but for me a whole bunch are from my cat.
 I named him Gary.
-Well before that cartoon with the Gary cat character.
+Well before that cartoon with the Gary cat snail character.
+He always got my legs worse.
+You wanna see?
+No. Oh.
+OK.
+Open invite.

 Not me, right.
 Not me.
-Anyway, there was the guy, my roommate, and he was crazy.
+Anyway, the guy, my roommate.
+He was crazy.
+Not crazy like me but like seriously crazy.
 He's what you wanted to talk about, right?
-He was one of those crazy quiet ones and he hated me because I have a hard time stopping talking.
-Well, maybe he didn't hate me but you got this feeling he just wanted me to be quiet because he just kept telling me to shut up.
+One of those crazy quiet ones.
+I think he hated me because I have a hard time stopping talking.
+And I think he hated me because I think everyone hates me.
+Nevermind.
+Well, well now maybe he didn't hate me but you --not you but I--I got this feeling he just wanted me to be quiet.
+I guess he did keep telling me to shut up.

-Aside from the noise thing, he had a problem with mirrors.
+Aside from the noise thing--misophonia I think it's what you types call it--he had a problem with mirrors.
 Mirrors and noise.
 The noise was one thing.
-You could see him physically wince at the noise, but if he had to, which sometimes you just do, he could take it.
+You could see him wince at the noise.
+Like physically.
+But if he had to, which sometimes you just do, he could take it.
 The mirrors?
-Those were gone from our room the first few minutes.
-He took over the unisex bathroom generally reserved for the handicapped, pulled the mirrors out of there.
-Covered all shiny chrome bathroom bits with masking tape.
-I once had to use it when I got the shits bad from some experiment they were running in the kitchen and even the handle had the tape wrapped around it carefully, like those movies with hair over boobs in movies so they can get a PG-13 rating.
+Even the plastic one in the bathroom so nobody can cut themselves, ya know.
+That one.
+In the first few minutes.
+The bathroom reserved for the handicapped: pulled everything out of there.
+Covered all shiny chrome with masking tape in all the bathrooms.
+Even the handle had the tape wrapped around it carefully, like those movies with hair over boobs in movies so they can get a PG-13 rating.

 He hated his face.
 His body, too, I guess.
-That was his problem.
-I don't know why.
+That's dude's problem.
+Don't know why.
 I thought he looked fine enough.
+But what can you say that will make someone like that feel better?
+Nothing.
+I'm pretty sure.

-I already said he was quiet in the crazy quiet way but he did talk in group once about it.
+Yeah so I already said he was quiet but he talked in group once.
 You ever do group therapy?
-I don't understand how it helps, because when I try to help someone I get yelled at and the other fools around the circle are always wondering how your problems are so big when they got their own problems that are much bigger.
+Because when I try to help someone I get yelled at and the other fools around the circle are always wondering why you need to talk about your problems when they got their own problems.

 "Every day, whenever I catch a vision of myself it looks foreign.
 An alien of a not human variety."